DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-15-letting-providers-recommend-candidates.md

 * they would not have to commit to using the shortlist
 * they would have enough information about candidates on the shortlist before contacting them

-We will not implement these designs yet until we’ve done more testing around the idea.
+We will not implement these designs until we’ve done more testing around the idea.